Skip to content

 Location: http://10.0.42.101:8080/kv/mykey

 Persist currentTerm and votedFor to disk before responding to any RPC that changes them.
 Use fsync to ensure durability.
+Without this, a node that restarts could grant a second vote in the same term, or accept RPCs with a stale term, violating Raft’s safety guarantees.

-RequestVote RPC that is invoked by candidates to gather votes during leader election.
+Invoked by candidates to gather votes during leader election.

 POST /raft/request-vote